input-output-hk/marlowe-cardano/marlowe-runtime/doc/ReadMe.md

 See the [tutorial for the Marlowe Runtime command-line-interface](tutorial.md) or the [deployment instructions for the Marlowe Runtime backend](deployment.md) for more information.

-### Chain Seek Daemon
+### Chain Sync Daemon

-The `chainseekd` executable provides services for querying the blockchain for information that may relate to Marlowe contracts.
+The `marlowe-chain-sync` executable provides services for querying the blockchain for information that may relate to Marlowe contracts.
 It manages and updates partitioned PostgreSQL tables for all blocks, transactions, inputs, outputs, and assets on the blockchain, not just for Marlowe transactions.
 It handles rollbacks in the blockchain.
 It syncs from the genesis block rapidly for test networks like `preprod` and `preview`, but currently takes about 15 hours to sync from the genesis of `mainnet`.

 Three APIs, accessible over three different TCP sockets, are provided:
 - The *job* API provides one function: